elainellli/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
-1. Instead of using trophy as the lighting device, have wristbands for audience that shows colors for the corresponding team
+1. Instead of using a single object like a trophy as the lighting device, each audience member may have an interactive device
-2. Have more audience interactions with the lighting (eg. lighting changine as waving)
+2. Have more audience interactions with the lighting (eg. lighting changing as waving)

 ## Part B. Act out the Interaction